apache/opendal/core/src/docs/upgrade.md

 # Upgrade to v0.46

+## Public API

-## Services Feature Flag
+### Services Feature Flag

-Starting from v0.46, OpenDAL does not include any services except memory service in default features to avoid compiling unneeded services' code.
-Please enable each service's feature flag to use it.
+Starting with version 0.46, OpenDAL only includes the memory service by default to prevent compiling unnecessary service code.
+To use other services, please activate their respective feature flags.

+Additionally, we have removed all `reqwest`-related feature flags:

+- Users must now directly use `reqwest`'s feature flags for options like `rustls`, `native-tls`, etc.
+- The `rustls` feature is no longer enabled by default; it must be activated manually.
+- OpenDAL no longer offers the `trust-dns` option; users should configure the client builder directly.

 # Upgrade to v0.45